in Santa Barbara

-In the mountains above Santa Barbara, there is a plot of privately owned land surrounded by the Los Padres National Forest.
+In the mountains above Santa Barbara, a plot of privately owned land surrounded by the Los Padres National Forest.
 On that land stand the remains of a palatial estate that burned down seventy years ago, the so-called Knapp’s Castle.
 To the ruins and back is a 0.8-mile round trip hike with 50 feet of elevation change.
 The majestic views from this unique spot far exceed the effort.

 From East Camino Cielo at an elevation of 2,900 feet, take an unmarked dirt road down the north side of the mountain.
 After a quarter mile, as Knapp’s Castle comes into view, turn right, passing through a gate to reach the ruins.